What Is Food Addiction?

 When we initially consumed these same foods as children, we might have had the choice of when and how much to eat them.
 But repeated use can lead to brain changes that trick the mind, challenge an addicted person’s self-control and/or interfere with the ability to resist consuming these foods or engaging in unwanted, harmful behaviors.
 These brain changes are persistent.
 This is why food addiction can be complicated to treat.
 People can often go on a “diet” for a while and think they’re fine: “See I can quit eating _________(fill in the blank).
 I am fine, I’m not an addict.”
 However once someone is addicted, “dieting” for a period of time is rarely a successful long term solution.

-Why do some people become addicted to certain foods while others don't?
+Why do some people become addicted to certain foods while others do not?

 The genes people are born with account for about half of a person’s risk for addiction.
 Under certain circumstances, gender, ethnicity, and the presence of other mental disorders may also influence risk for food and other addictions.